 Throughout the medical industry, there are six words you never want to have to say to a frazzled patient who made time in their busy schedule to stop by the office: “I’m sorry, our system is down.”
 When IT disasters strike, you lose access to appointment schedules, lab results, medical records, and more.

-You’ve spent months training staff on utilizing their respective Electronic Health Record (EHR) – how do you cope with sudden system crashes that could last hours, days, or sometimes even a week?
+You’ve spent months training staff on utilizing their respective Electronic Health Record (EHR) – how do you cope with sudden system crashes that could last hours, days, or even weeks?

 What Are Electronic Health Records?

-In this blog post, we’ll detail some guidelines on preparing for a crash or loss of data and how to act moving forward.
+This blog post will detail some guidelines on preparing for a crash or loss of data and how to act moving forward.
 To learn more about IT best practices and how you can safeguard your business, download our Data Backup Strategy Guide.

 Seek To Understand Why Your EHR Failure Happened

 EHR outages often stem from either an internal hardware problem or an external source, primarily if the specific system is hosted in the cloud.
-Healthcare providers are required by the HIPPA Security Rule to have a contingency plan and sure data backups, so no critical information is lost in the midst of a system failure.
+The HIPPA Security Rule requires healthcare providers to have a contingency plan and ensure data backups, so no critical information is lost during a system failure.

-While sorting through the issues at hand, the IT team should notify administrative and clinical staff that the systems are down, and patients should be similarly informed upon arrival.
+While sorting through the issues, the IT team should notify administrative and clinical staff that the systems are down, and patients should be similarly informed upon arrival.

 Be Adaptable And Keep Things Moving

-Providers are extremely dependent on electronic medical records and losing access to that kind of information adds to the complexity of the healthcare industry.
-Without access to crucial information, providers often have to turn to doing it the “old-fashioned way”.
-As an employer, ensure that your providers are versed in asking patients about relevant medical histories and recording the information prior to making any treatment decisions.
-Include imperative questions that must be asked at the beginning of each process.
+Providers are highly dependent on electronic medical records, and losing access to that information adds to the complexity of the healthcare industry.
+Without access to crucial information, providers often have to turn to do it the “old-fashioned way.”
+As an employer, ensure that your providers are versed in asking patients about relevant medical histories and recording the information before making any treatment decisions.
+Include crucial questions that must be asked at the beginning of each process.

 Develop A Process For Patient Intake And Scheduling

 When notified that the system is back up and running, a designated staff member should complete check-in procedures for patients seen during the outage.
-Encounter forms, billing information, patient summaries, and other documentation should be sent out to clear the backlog.
+This procedure reviews encounter forms, billing information, patient summaries, and other documentation and is sent to clear the backlog.

 Keep Clinical Documentation

-Physicians need to be familiar with paper charts used during emergencies and what documentation is necessary to create a complete electronic record.
-Clinicians should take note to ask patients about allergies, medications, and recent procedures if such information is not available.
-Lab tests and pharmacy orders may need to be called in, faxed, or hand-delivered, meaning physicians need to decide which tests can be delayed until the EHR is functioning correctly.
+Physicians must be familiar with paper charts used during emergencies and what documentation is necessary to create a complete electronic record.
+Clinicians should ask patients about allergies, medications, and recent procedures if such information is unavailable.
+Lab tests and pharmacy orders may need to be called in, faxed, or hand-delivered, meaning physicians must decide which tests can be delayed until the EHR functions correctly.

 When your system is back online and has been confirmed to be stable, a staff member should enter all clinical information into the proper charts by hand.
-Understandably, this can be quite time-consuming, so providers should designate a specific data entry person.
+This can be time-consuming, so providers should designate a specific data entry person.

 Practice For Potential Future Outages

 Follow up and conduct routine tests to keep information fresh in your staff’s minds.
-Remember that practice makes perfect, and planning for an emergency is only useful if everyone knows the drill.
+Remember that practice makes perfect, and planning for an emergency is only helpful if everyone knows the drill.

 Safeguard Your Business Today

-Instead of worrying over the loss of crucial patient information, you should be asking yourself, “How can we prepare for system outages?”
+Instead of worrying about losing crucial patient information, you should ask yourself, “How can we prepare for system outages?”
 If you take proper consideration and put the right motions into place, you’ll spend less time stressing over such a failure.

 Thinking your data is safe is not the same as knowing it is.
 With the right IT partner by your side, you can gain peace of mind knowing you have a team of professionals managing, monitoring, and maintaining your IT systems to ensure operational continuity.
-Interested in outsourcing your IT security?
-Check out this blog post that covers the seven top reasons to consider outsourcing your cyber security, as well as tips for vetting potential IT security firms.
+Are you interested in outsourcing your IT security?
+Check out this blog post on the 7 top reasons to consider outsourcing your cyber security, as well as tips for vetting potential IT security firms.